Maheboob Khan: Life

 When Inayat began to travel from Baroda, he entrusted his musical students to Maheboob, but when Inayat sailed to the West in 1910 Maheboob Khan accompanied him.
 He settled in The Hague, marrying a Dutch disciple, Shadbiy van Goens, who bore him two children, Raheemunnisa and Mahmood.
-Pyaromir Maheboob Khan, his wife Shadbiy Maheboob-Khan van Goens and their daughter Raheemmunisa are buried in one grave at the Oud Eik en Duinen cemetery in The Hague.
+Pyaromir Maheboob Khan, his wife Shadbiy Maheboob Khan van Goens and their daughter Raheemmunisa are buried in one grave at the Oud Eik en Duinen cemetery in The Hague.

 In Europe, Maheboob learned musical composition and singing with composer and musicologist Edmond Bailly.
 Maheboob had a particularly strong voice, but Maheboob, musical, intelligent, thoughtful and retiring, would rarely sing for others.
-There is a story that Inayat and his brother Ali Khan would sometimes pretend to go out, slamming the front door, then wait quietly in the front hall to hear Maheboob practise his singing.
+There is a story that Inayat and his cousin (according to Indian custom considered a brother) Ali Khan would sometimes pretend to go out, slamming the front door, then wait quietly in the front hall to hear Maheboob practise his singing.
 He composed more than 60 sacred songs.
 Barbara Blatherwick, the coloratura soprano, performed his songs in her recital in 1937 at the New York Town Hall.
-Maheboob composed a song on a sacred poem by Inayat Khan ('Before You judge.') but could not bring himself to show it to his brother who died without having heard it.
+Maheboob composed a song on a sacred poem by Inayat Khan ('Before You Judge') but could not bring himself to show it to his brother who died without having heard it.